don-tnowe/godot-resources-as-sheets-plugin/README.md

 - Edit Text, Numbers, Colors and Booleans via keyboard, and view Resources, Arrays and Enums editable through Inspector
 - Select multiple cells in one column (Shift/Ctrl+Click) to edit them in the Inspector simultaneously.
-- Multi-cell text editing right in the .
-Just click a ce
+- Multi-cell text editing right in the table view.
+Click a cell and type with your keyboard, press arrow keys to move and see the typing caret.
 - CSV support - Import, Export or Edit directly with strongly-typed columns
 ---
 - Special mass operations for some datatypes